LibertyDSNP/spec/pages/Messages/Signatures.md

 Verifying announcements can be done by repeating the serialization and hashing steps from the signing process then validating the generated hash against the publishing user's public key.
 The user's public key can be fetched from the Identity contract as described in the [Identity spec](/Identity/Overview).

-Given the message and signature provided in the previous example, the following public key should return true when verifying:
+Given the message and signature provided in the previous example, the elliptic curve recovery should match the following ETH address:

 ```
-+IUGiZsGHq+3s/Zgxl8TQMRgydvsOX1hUwMzHykoqGw=
+0x60b5Af7F23489339acBA7B1c85171Ef9D8f4A1d1
 ```